 2016-17: The First Season

-The first season after Subban and Weber were dealt for one another, it seemed both teams were benefiting from their return.
+The first season after Subban and Shea Weber were dealt for one another, it seemed both teams were benefiting from their return.
 Both Weber and Subban had successful seasons, and so did their teams.

 Subban finished the 2016-17 regular season with 10 goals and 30 assists in 66 games, and the Predators finished with 41 wins.

 During their short playoff run, Weber notched three points and was doing everything he could to help the Canadiens advance to the next round.
 It was the strong play of Rangers netminder Henrik Lundqvist and the inability of the Canadiens to score goals that led to their downfall.

 During the Predators’ lengthy playoff run, Subban had 12 points in 22 games.
 Predators GM David Poile was also awarded the GM of the Year award, which many thought was largely because of the Subban acquisition.

-2017-18: Weber Injury, Subban a Norris Finalist
+2017-18: Shea Weber Injury, P.K.
+Subban a Norris Finalist

 Although the Predators did not make it as far in the playoffs as they did the previous season, Subban still managed to notch nine points in 13 playoff games.
 Up to this point, the clear-cut winners of the trade were the Predators, although the play of both players in the following season would slightly even things out.

 2018-19: Trade Evens Out

-Subban Traded to New Jersey
+Subban Traded to New Jersey Devils

 The Final Verdict